JuanOhngemach/-bersicht/README.md

 * [Load chart](http://tracesof.net/uebersicht-widgets/#loadchart)
   displays the 5m average load over time as a graph.
 * [Pic Display Widget](http://tracesof.net/uebersicht-widgets/#pic-display_widget)
   simply puts a pic of your choice on your desktop.
 Can be extended to GIFs as well.
+There's also a list of neat GIFs and their URL, with a reference to a wallpaper that fits nicely.
 * [Roundclock](http://tracesof.net/uebersicht-widgets/#roundClock)
   shows a neat looking analog clock.
 * [Spotify Current Track](http://tracesof.net/uebersicht-widgets/#Spotify-Current-Track)